Share |

 Health Education Lead Poisoning Initiative

-According to the Centers for Disease Control (CDC), approximately 250,000 U.S. children aged 1-5 years have elevated blood lead levels (EBLLs) greater than 10 micrograms of lead per deciliter of blood (ug/dL), and millions of children have a history of prior lead poisoning.
+According to the Centers for Disease Control (CDC), today, approximately 500,000 U.S. children aged 1-5 years have elevated blood lead levels (EBLLs) greater than 5 micrograms per deciliter (µg/dL), and millions of children have a history of prior lead poisoning.
 Childhood lead poisoning is the most common environmental health problem that affects young children, yet it is entirely preventable.
-Blood lead levels as low as 10 µg/dL have been known to affect a child’s learning and behavior; and very high blood lead levels can cause seizures, coma, and even death.

 Elevated blood lead levels impact our most vulnerable population (our children) at a time when their developing brains are most susceptible to damage.